Kreuzkirche, Hanover: History

-When the citizens of Hanover accepted the Reformation in 1533, the church became Lutheran, and the first Lutheran sermon was held then in the Kreuzkirche.
+When the citizens of Hanover accepted the Reformation in 1533, the church became Lutheran and the site of the first Lutheran sermon in Hanover.
 In 1560, it was expanded to adjust to the different needs of a Protestant congregation.
 In 1594, a pulpit was installed by Claus von Münchhausen, but moved to the church in Lauenau.
 The court sculptor Johann Friedrich Blasius Ziesenis created a carved hanging pulpit in 1756.

 The spire of the steeple was damaged by a storm in 1630, and was replaced in Baroque style in 1652.
-In a "renovation" in 1822/23, many older artifacts were sold or destroyed, leaving the baptismal font as the only medieval furniture.
+In a renovation in 1822–23, many older artifacts were sold or destroyed, leaving the baptismal font as the only medieval furniture.

-In World War II, an air raid in July 1943 destroyed the town centre, including the Kreuzkirche.
-It was rebuilt from 1959 to 1961 in a simplified form, by architect Erich Witt.
-The Schlosskirche (palace church) was not rebuilt, therefore the Schlosskirche parish used the Kreuzkiche from 1960, leading to the name Schloß- und Stadtkirche St. Crucis.
+In July 1943 during World War II, an air raid destroyed the town centre, including the Church of the Holy Cross.
+Between 1959 and 1961 it was rebuilt in a simplified form by architect Erich Witt.
+The Palace Church parish using the church from 1960 because their Palace Church was not rebuilt after the war resulted in the name Schloss- und Stadtkirche St. Crucis.